 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #11 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 12, 2015 and has 306 pages.
+It is part of the Walt Longmire #11 series and is a mystery that was published by Viking Adult on May 12, 2015 and has 306 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs

 Other books by this author which I have reviewed include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact